bigmlcom/bigml-node/docs/index.md

       })
 ```

-In this method, both parameters are optional and if callback is absent a basic
+In this method, both parameters are optional and, if no callback is given,
-printing function is used instead.
+a basic printing function is used instead.

 The list object will have the following structure: